MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/employee-resource-template.md

 search.appverid:
 - SPO160
 - MET150
-description: "Provision and customize the LGBTQ+ Employee resource group site template"
+description: "Provision and customize the LGBTQ+ Employee resource group site template."
 ---

 # Overview of the LGBTQ+ Employee Resource Group site template

    ![Image of the LGBTQ+ employee resource group landing page](media/erg-template-site.png)

-Use the LGBTQ+ Employee Resource Group site template to quickly create a communication site from the [SharePoint look book](https://lookbook.microsoft.com/) to uplift employee resource groups, support the career growth of people in your organization, and to help advance equality and allyship for all.
+Use the LGBTQ+ Employee Resource Group site template to quickly create a communication site from the [SharePoint look book](https://lookbook.microsoft.com/).
+You can use this site template to uplift employee resource groups, support the career growth of people in your organization, and to help advance equality and allyship for all.

-This template features content focused on an LGBTQ+ employee resource group but can be adapted to fit a variety of other employee groups at your organization.
+This template features content focused on an LGBTQ+ employee resource group but can be adapted to fit various other employee groups at your organization.

 **The LGBTQ+ Employee Resource Group site features:**

 - **Home page with a unique theme:** The site’s landing page features Pride branding, inclusive content, and example news posts and events.
-- **Page template:** Use the page template to create news posts and additional pages for the site.
+- **Page template:** Use the page template to create news posts and more pages for the site.
 - **Pre-populated content and web parts:** Includes inspirational and inclusive content to make customizing the site easier.
 - **Easy provisioning:** Provision the LGBTQ+ Employee Resource Group site from the SharePoint lookbook with just a few steps.
 - **Mobile ready:** The LGBTQ+ Employee Resource Group site can be easily accessed [on a mobile device when you get the SharePoint mobile app](https://www.microsoft.com/microsoft-365/sharepoint/mobile-app?wt.mc_id=AID686708_QSG_228389&ocid=AID686708_QSG_228389&rtc=1).